 Material Composition

 Bluestone Pavers: In the USA, natural bluestone is primarily known as a fine-grained sandstone sourced from quarries in Pennsylvania and New York and characterized by its grey-blue color.
 ‘Pennsylvania Bluestone’ is a unique sandstone found only in NE Pennsylvania.
-In Australia, bluestone a fine-grained extrusive igneous rock otherwise known there as basalt.
-In both cases the stone features a dense tightly bound structure, making it particularly durable and resistant to wear.
+In Australia however, bluestone is a fine-grained extrusive igneous rock otherwise known there as basalt.
+In both cases, the stone features a dense tightly bound structure, making it particularly durable and resistant to wear.

 Aesthetic Appeal